jameskolean/gatsby-jameskolean-tech/_data/post/2021-01-28-aws-textract.md

 # <div id="get-presigned">Get a document from S3</div>

 Let's try to use a pre-signed link.
-You might do the from a browser client, so you don't need to share your AWS credentials.
-If you are running on a server or in a Lambda, You can get the document directly.
+You might want to use a pre-signed link from a browser client, so you don't need to share your AWS credentials.
+If you are running on a server or in a Lambda, you can get the document directly.

 Upload a document to the S3 bucket you just created using the console.